The Chip War That Is Reshaping the Global Economy

 The Business: An Empire Under Siege

-The Foundry Gambit: Intel’s $100 Billion Bet
+The Foundry Strategy: Intel’s $100 Billion Investment

-Under former CEO Pat Gelsinger (who led the company until late 2024), Intel embarked on the most ambitious transformation in its history: IDM 2.0, a strategy to rebuild Intel’s manufacturing capabilities and open its fabs to outside customers as a foundry service (Intel Foundry Services, or IFS).
+Under former CEO Pat Gelsinger, who led the company until late 2024, Intel embarked on the most ambitious transformation in its history: IDM 2.0, a strategy to rebuild Intel’s manufacturing capabilities and open its fabs to outside customers as a foundry service (Intel Foundry Services, or IFS).

 Intel 18A, expected to reach volume production in late 2025 or early 2026, is particularly critical.
 It incorporates two breakthrough technologies: RibbonFET (Intel’s gate-all-around transistor design) and PowerVia (backside power delivery).
 If Intel 18A delivers on its promise, it could represent the first time in nearly a decade that Intel matches or leads TSMC in manufacturing technology.